khangtu22/EmailSpamMosaicHdrMUL/README.md

 # email-spam-mosaic-hdr
-This project's purpose is to classify email is spam or ham, process mosaic image and create hdr image.
+This project's purpose is to classify email is spam or ham, process the mosaic image and create hdr image.
 We implemented on PyCharm.
 ## Steps
 * Make a virtual environment using:
 ```